Barrington, Rhode Island

-Barrington is a suburban, residential town in Bristol County, Rhode Island located approximately 7 mi southeast of Providence.
-It was founded by Congregationalist separatists from Swansea, Massachusetts and incorporated in 1717.
+Barrington is a suburban, residential town in Bristol County, Rhode Island, United States, approximately 7 mi southeast of Providence.
+As of the 2020 United States Census, the population was 17,153.

-Barrington was ceded to Rhode Island and merged into Warren in 1747, though it was later made into a separate town by the Rhode Island legislature.
+Barrington was founded by Congregationalist separatists from Swansea, Massachusetts, and incorporated in 1717.
+It was ceded from Massachusetts to Rhode Island and merged into Warren in 1747, and in 1770 made into a separate town by the Rhode Island legislature.
 It was a sparsely developed, agricultural community until the arrival of brickmaking companies in the 1850s, which employed large numbers of French-Canadians and Italians.
 The construction of a railroad to Providence in 1855 further contributed to suburban development, attracting residents of neighboring urban areas and contributing to the development of manufacturing industries.
-The post-World War II baby boom increased suburbanization trends, resulting in a large population increase.
+The post–World War II baby boom increased suburbanization trends, resulting in a large population increase.

-Schools were constructed throughout the 1950s to accommodate this population.
-Three Barrington schools are National Blue Ribbon Schools, and its high school was ranked No. 189 in the United States by Newsweek in 2019.
-Money noted the appeal of Barrington's high test scores and relative affordability, naming it one of the best places to live in the United States.

 Historical sites provide examples of architectural and suburban development during various stages of the town's history, including the Allen-West House, Barrington Civic Center Historic District, and O'Bannon Mill.
 Nine sites in Barrington are listed under the National Register of Historic Places.

-As of the 2020 United States Census, the population was 17,153.

 History

-The land that comprises Barrington was originally occupied by the Wampanoags whose territory spread from Narragansett Bay through Cape Cod.
-Epidemics largely eliminated their coastal settlements, however, and their main settlement was roughly Bristol, Barrington, and Warren, Rhode Island at the time of the Pilgrims' arrival in 1620.
+Barrington was originally occupied by the Wampanoag Indians, whose territory spread from Narragansett Bay to Cape Cod.
+But epidemics largely eliminated their coastal settlements, and their main settlement was roughly Bristol, Barrington, and Warren, Rhode Island at the time of the Pilgrims' arrival in 1620.
 The Narragansetts called the area Sowams.
-In 1653, investors from Plymouth Colony bought "Sowams and Parts Adjacent" from the Wampanoags, corresponding to Barrington and portions of Bristol, Warren, and Swansea, Massachusetts.
-Some areas in Barrington draw their name from the initial proprietors of this land, such as Prince's Hill named for Thomas Prince.
+In 1653, investors from Plymouth Colony bought "Sowams and Parts Adjacent" from the Wampanoags, corresponding to Barrington and parts of Bristol, Warren, and Swansea, Massachusetts.
+Some areas in Barrington draw their name from the initial proprietors of this land, such as Prince's Hill, named for Thomas Prince.

 Religious differences between settlers of Sowams and the neighboring Wannamoissett and Rehoboth prompted the incorporation of Swansea in 1667.
 Plymouth created Bristol County in 1685 to improve administration of western lands, which was followed by a merger of the Plymouth and Massachusetts Bay colonies orchestrated by the British government.
 Baptist residents petitioned for separation from Swansea in 1711, and Barrington was incorporated as an independent town in 1717.
 Barrington likely received its name from Barrington, Somerset, the origin of several settlers.
 Barrington was ceded to Rhode Island in 1747 and made a part of Warren.
-In 1770, the Rhode Island legislature separated Barrington into a separate town.
+In 1770, the Rhode Island legislature made Barrington a separate town.